101 Life Principles To Live By Every Day

 - Comparing: There is no need to compare because everyone is different.
 Your goal is not to be like others but to be yourself.
 Stop comparing with others and focus on being yourself instead.
 (See #11)

 - Competition: The only competition you have is yourself.

 - Conditional things: Something that is conditional can never stand the test of time.
 For example, if your partner wants to be with you only if you do X, Y and Z, whereby X, Y and Z are not things that you believe in.
 Or say, if a parent will only love his child if he aces his exams.
 These are relationships rooted in fear and not what you want to be a part of.

 - Criticism: helps you to become better.
 Rather than reject it, celebrate it.
-Read: How To Give Constructive Criticism: 6 Helpful Suggestions
+Read: How to Give Constructive Criticism: 6 Helpful Tips

 - Criticism, #2: Receiving criticism means what you are doing is worthwhile enough for people to critique on.
 One will not criticize unless he/she feels he/she has a stake in it.
 The more criticism you get, the better, because that means you are doing something of real value and worth.